Sunbeam Tiger: Mark I

-The Ford V8 as fitted to the Tiger produced 164 bhp @ 4400 rpm, sufficient to give the car a 0–60 mph time of 8.6 seconds and a top speed of 120 mph.
+The Ford V8 as fitted to the Tiger produced 164 bhp at 4400 rpm, sufficient to give the car a 0–60 mph time of 8.6 seconds and a top speed of 120 mph.
 (Note: The standard Series II Alpine had a top speed of 98.6 mph (158.7 km/h) and accelerated from 0 to 60 mph (97 km/h) in 13.6 seconds.)

 The Girling-manufactured brakes used 9.85 in discs at the front and 9 in drums at the rear.
 The suspension was independent at the front, using coil springs, and at the rear had a live axle and semi-elliptic springs.
 Apart from the addition of a Panhard rod to better locate the rear axle, and stiffer front springs to cope with the weight of the V8 engine, the Tiger's suspension and braking systems are identical to that of the standard Alpine.
 The fitting points for the Panhard rod interfered with the upright spare wheel in the boot, which was repositioned to lie horizontally beneath a false floor.
 The battery was moved from beneath the rear seat to the boot at the same time.
 The kerb weight of the car increased from the 2220 lbs of the standard Alpine to 2653 lbs.

 In 1964, its first year of production, all but 56 of the 1649 Mark I Tigers assembled were shipped to North America, where it was priced at $3499.
 In an effort to increase its marketability to American buyers the car was fitted with "Powered by Ford 260" badges on each front wing beneath the Tiger logo.
 The Mark I was unavailable in the UK until March 1965 when it entered the market priced at £1446.
 It was also sold in South Africa for R3350, badged as the Sunbeam Alpine 260.

 A chrome strip along the sides was a quick way to distinguish the Tiger from the Alpine.